elcritch/nerves_system_orangepi_zero/README.md

 > When starting with Nerves, you will find that booting from a MicroSD card is convenient since you can easily recover from broken software images.
 Holding down the USER button will get old.
-To force the Orange Pi Zero2 to boot from the MicroSD card, simply corrupt the image on the eMMC memory.
+To force the Orange Pi Zero to boot from the MicroSD card, simply corrupt the image on the eMMC memory.

-> Don't worry, the Orange Pi Zero2 website has instructions for restoring Debian.
+> Don't worry, the Orange Pi Zero website has instructions for restoring Debian.

 From Debian: